sphinx-labs/sphinx/docs/foundry/getting-started.md

 }
 ```

-We'll explain the details of the ChugSplash file in the next guide.
+We'll explain the details of the ChugSplash config file in the next guide.

 ## 7. Create your deployment script